SharkSnack/shiren-ds2/content/dungeons/abyssal-depths.md

 ---
-title: "Depths of the Abyss"
+title: "Abyssal Depths"
-metaTitle: "Depths of the Abyss - Shiren DS2: Magic Castle Wiki"
+metaTitle: "Abyssal Depths - Shiren DS2: Magic Castle Wiki"
-metaDescription: "Depths of the Abyss dungeon guide for Shiren the Wanderer DS2: Magic Castle of the Desert."
+metaDescription: "Abyssal Depths dungeon guide for Shiren the Wanderer DS2: Magic Castle of the Desert."
 ---

-[Introduction]
+Shiren DS2's version of the series favorite unidentified items post-game dungeon.<br/>The first clear only requires you to reach 30F, and then the full 99F version is unlocked.<br/>An Escape Scroll can be found on 20F, 40F, and 60F.

 <ul class="quickLinksUL">
   <li><a href="#overview">Overview</a></li>